Getting a breakdown in your car definitely sucks. A breakdown in a rental car can be a nightmare.

 Dead battery?
 Flat tire?
 Out of gas?
 Easily solved problems that don't require a trip to a mechanic, can be handled on your own.
 Get roadside assistance, save your receipt and let the rental car company know what happened.

-If you shelled out for the rental company's roadside assistance, use it.
+If you shelled out for the rental company's roadside assistance, use it—but be aware that the policy may cover labor but not parts.
 If you have AAA or a credit card whose benefits include roadside assistance, go for it.
 Credit card benefits usually cover dead batteries, tire changes, fuel delivery, lockout services, and basic winching.

 Don't have any of these options?
 Call the rental company and ask for a recommendation.
 Alternatively, you could also use a pay-per-use platform like Urgent.ly or the Honk app, which are affordable and fast.